larpchronicles/rules/rules-topics/999_changelog.md

 * Removed reference  to Masterwork Armor Bonus
 * Added Spirit Link ritual and effect.
 Clarified with Spirit Lock
 * Changed Create Undead into a Curse of Transformation effect
+* Changed armor to have only 3 types and 3 locations
+* Added Helmet armor

 ### Magic